 And to give you extra options if you want them, you can turn on customizable toggles that can block malicious websites, annoying ads, and online tracking, as well as give you extra speed if you find your connection lagging.
 And with unlimited bandwidth, you’ll never run out of power.

 If you’re looking for a VPN that’s friendly, easy to use, and has excellent customer support, look no further than PrivateVPN.
-At 100+ servers in 59 countries, PrivateVPN’s network trades sheer variety for more reliable performance per node.
+At 150+ servers in some 60 countries, PrivateVPN’s network trades sheer variety for more reliable performance per node.
 In fact, we found PrivateVPN to offer the most consistent access to popularly geo-blocked streaming sites like Netflix and Hulu.
 What’s more, PrivateVPN’s refined encryption methods (employing 256 bits of AES cryptography) allow for maximum preservation of your natural Internet speed.

 If you want an established, proven-reliable VPN, PureVPN has you covered.
 One of the oldest ones around, they’ve proven time and again their ability to stay competitive and give you powerful encryption and fast speeds.
 2,000+ in 140+ countries gives you plenty of options to choose from when it comes to server selection, and the neat split tunneling feature helps you pick-and-choose what activity goes through the VPN.